oroinc/documentation/commerce/admin_guide/shipping/configuration/shipping_options.rst

    The following options are available on the page:

-   * Allowed Units Of Length:
+   * Allowed Units of Length:

      - inch
      - foot
      - centimeter
      - meter

-   * Allowed Units Of Weight:
+   * Allowed Units of Weight:

      - pound
      - kilogram